 Zettelkasten System Resources

 If you want to learn more about the Zettelkasten system, there are a few resources you can check out:

 - Zettelkasten Method – Explained in the Most Lucid Way (Both Physical and Digital System) – A YouTube video.

 - How to Take Smart Notes in Obsidian using Digital Zettelkasten? – A YouTube video.

-He said – “You can’t connect the dots looking forward.
-You can only connect them looking backward.”
+“You can’t connect the dots looking forward.
+You can only connect them looking backwards.”

 Zettelkasten system is one such way of looking at your notes in a non-linear fashion, which can help you see the big picture and connect the dots that you otherwise wouldn’t have been able to.